BurnOutTrader/fund-forge/README.md

 You will need to have a unique app name in your rithmic_credentials.toml files.

 ## Strategies
-Once you have followed the setup instructions below, you can play with a test strategy by reviewing [Strategies Guide](https://github.com/BurnOutTrader/fund-forge/blob/main/ff_strategies/README.md)
+Once you have followed the setup instructions above, you can play with a test strategy by reviewing [Strategies Guide](https://github.com/BurnOutTrader/fund-forge/blob/main/ff_strategies/README.md)

 ## Gui
 Decoupled.